 How has living in a foreign country impacted your life and your writing?

 Terry Ward has worked as a freelance travel writer since 2000, when she quit her job in an advertising agency to travel the world.
-Her work has appeared in such publications as the Washington Post, World Hum, the Los Angeles Times, AOL Travel, Endless Vacation, Travel+Leisure and Sport Diver and Scuba Diving magazines.
-Read more on www.terry-ward.com.
+Her work has appeared in such publications as CNN, National Geographic Travel, Afar, The Points Guy, Condé Nast Traveler, Scuba Diving magazine, the Washington Post, the Los Angeles Times and many others.
+See more on Terry Ward at her website here and at Florida Beyond.